JGCRI/gcam-doc/land.md

 | Profit rate of managed land | By GLU | 1975$ per thous $$km^2$$ | [Land Supply Module](supply_land.html) |
 | Logit exponents | By GLU and land node | Unitless | [Exogenous](inputs_land.html) |

+<a name="table_footnote">1</a>: Note that this table differs from the one provided on the [Land Inputs Page](inputs_land.html#description) in that it lists all inputs to the land module, including information passed from other modules.
+Additionally, the units listed are the units GCAM requires, rather than the units the raw input data uses.

 <br/>

 ## Description